 Following graduation, Barnett returned to Chicago and became a postal worker.
 Through his new employment, he read numerous magazines and newspapers.
 Fascinated by the advertisements, Barnett began reproducing photographs of notable Black luminaries in 1913, which he sold through advertising in African American newspapers.
 By 1917, Barnett had transformed this endeavor into a thriving mail-order enterprise.

 After this initial success, Barnett and several partners started the Kashmir Chemical Company, a cosmetics business where he served as advertising manager.
-Shortly thereafter he resigned his post office position and traveled the country, promoting both his photographs and beauty products to mostly black customers.
-As he placed his ads in various black newspapers across the country he noticed a common trend, these newspapers were in dire need of substantive news to report.
+Shortly thereafter he resigned from his post office position and traveled the country, promoting both his photographs and beauty products to mostly Black customers.
+As he placed his ads in various Black newspapers across the country he noticed a common trend, these newspapers were in dire need of substantive news to report.

 Consequently, in 1919 Barnett created the Associated Negro Press (ANP), a service designed to provide news outlets with a reliable stream of news stories.
-At first he bartered news stories from varied sources to the black newspapers in return for advertising space.
-Eventually he built a reliable team of black news reporters known as “stringers” who provided stories of interest to African Americans.
+At first, he bartered news stories from varied sources to the Black newspapers in return for advertising space.
+Eventually, he built a reliable team of Black news reporters known as “stringers” who provided stories of interest to African Americans.
 Barnett then charged newspaper publishers $25 per week for access to the latest stories.

-At its zenith in the early 1950s, the ANP simultaneously serviced 200 newspapers across the Unites States and the world.
+At its zenith in the early 1950s, the ANP simultaneously serviced 200 newspapers across the United States and the world.
 Barnett expanded his network of stringers beyond the United States into the West Indies and Africa.

-Claude Albert Barnett died of a cerebral hemorrhage at his home on August 2, 1967 in South Park, Chicago.
+Claude Albert Barnett died of a cerebral hemorrhage at his home on August 2, 1967, in South Park, Chicago.
 He was 78.